-DUTIES: The Director of Sustainability shall have the following duties and powers in regards to the Organic and Drought Tolerant Landscaping Policy:
+DUTIES: The Director of Sustainability shall have the following duties and powers in regards to the Landscaping Policy:

 - 1. Work with all department heads to make certain that employees are aware and educated about the Landscaping Policy. - 2.
-Work with all department heads to make certain that this, sustainable landscaping practices, is monitored.
+Work with all department heads to make certain that this document is monitored.